Dedicated to Success

 Patients with transplants are more likely to die from cardiac disease, neurologic disease, or malignancy unrelated to transplant than from the transplant itself.
 Taking care of yourself, including following recommendations on medications, diet and exercise after transplantation is the best way to live a long and healthy life for both you and your new organ.

 Long Term Kidney Transplant Clinic

-UC San Diego Health System will continue to monitor you through the Long Term Kidney Transplant Clinic on an ongoing basis.
+UC San Diego Health will continue to monitor you through the Long Term Kidney Transplant Clinic on an ongoing basis.
 The goal of the program is to increase both quality of life and life expectancy after a kidney or kidney-pancreas transplant and to provide the latest advancements in academic medicine to our community.